galaxyproject/training-material/topics/transcriptomics/tutorials/rna-seq-bash-star-align/tutorial.md

 **The compressed binary version of SAM is called a BAM file.** We use this version to reduce size and to allow for *indexing*, which enables efficient random access of the data contained within the file.

-The file begins with a **header**, which is optional.
+The file begins with a **header**, which is optional for SAM files.
 The header is used to describe the source of data, reference sequence, method of alignment, etc., this will change depending on the aligner being used.
 Following the header is the **alignment section**.
 Each line that follows corresponds to alignment information for a single read.
 Each alignment line has **11 mandatory fields** for essential mapping information and a variable number of other fields for aligner specific information.
 An example entry from a SAM file is